syncfusion-content/xamarin-docs/Xamarin/StepProgressBar/Description.md

 ![ Primary and secondary description of StepView ](images/Text.png)

-## Formatted Text
+## Formatted text

 To customize the description with different formatting style, PrimaryFormattedText and SecondaryFormattedText can be used.
-The following code example illustrates how to set PrimaryFormattedText and SecondaryFormattedText to a step view.
+The following code example explains how to set PrimaryFormattedText and SecondaryFormattedText to a step view.

 {% tabs %}